NRL Grand Final: Notable grand finals

 1999 – A record crowd of 107,999 watch the two newest clubs Melbourne Storm and St George Illawarra Dragons battle it out.
-St. George Illawarra lead 18–14 before a late penalty try to Melbourne winger Craig Smith gives the Storm a 20–18 win to become the first Victorian team to win a NRL premiership and the quickest NRL club to win their first ever premiership in only their second season.
+St. George Illawarra led 18–14 before a late penalty try to Melbourne winger Craig Smith gave the Storm a 20–18 win to become the first Victorian team to win a NRL premiership and the quickest NRL club to win their first-ever premiership, which they accomplished in only their second season.

 2001 – Newcastle win the first night grand final in Sydney, 30–24 over Parramatta.

 2002 – Pre-game entertainment Billy Idol arrived on ground on board a hovercraft, but due to technical issues – "waiting for some power" – he did not perform.
-It was also the first year that a New Zealand based team played in a grand final making this the first Trans Tasman grand final.
+It was also the first year that a New Zealand–based team played in a grand final, making this the first Trans-Tasman grand final.

 2005 – Wests Tigers five-eighth Benji Marshall throws a magic flick pass to winger Pat Richards as the Tigers become the first joint venture to win the premiership, 30–16 over the North Queensland Cowboys.

+2006 – Security and police kick out multiple fans for a brawl during the match.

 2008 – Manly-Warringah Sea Eagles secure a record 40–0 win over Melbourne Storm.

-2011 – Lights at the stadium accidentally go out causing the post game ceremony to go delayed.
+2011 – Lights at the stadium accidentally go out, causing the post-game ceremony to become delayed.

-2014 – South Sydney Rabbitohs win their first premiership in 43 years, beating Canterbury-Bankstown Bulldogs 30–6.
+2014 – South Sydney Rabbitohs win their first premiership in 43 years, beating Canterbury-Bankstown Bulldogs 30–6, with Clive Churchill Medallist Sam Burgess playing almost the entirety of the match with a broken cheekbone and eye socket after sustaining the injuries in the first tackle of the match.